 Puerta La Cruz Conservation Camp #14

 During their leisure time, inmates may participate in hobby craft, softball, basketball, horseshoes, reading or other activities.
 Spiritual and self-help services such as Catholic Services, Calvary Chapel, Jewish Services, West Angeles Church, Jehovah’s Witnesses, Alcoholics Anonymous and Narcotics Anonymous are provided by community volunteers.
-Puerta La Cruz also facilitates GED preparation, college courses facilitated by Palo Verde College and pre-release classes.
-Inmates quickly learn that life at a conservation camp is more desirable than serving time behind the walls of a prison.
+Puerta La Cruz also facilitates GED preparation, college courses facilitated by Palo Verde College, and pre-release classes.
+Inmates quickly learn that life at a conservation camp is more desirable than serving time at a prison.
 Their work activities and efforts during emergencies build a strong work ethic, and a feeling of self-worth.
 These activities prepare the inmates for a successful integration back into their communities upon release.

 Visiting can be a critical part of an incarcerated person’s rehabilitation.
 For more information, visit the Scheduling Visits at Conservation (Fire) Camps page.